spitlo/firetrak/README.md

 bin/run
 ```

 All projects will now be available at `https://PROJECT_SLUG.LOCAL_DOMAIN`.
-You will still need to start the project first.
+You will still need to start the projects first.

 ## Generated files

 There should be a couple of new files in the Firetrak root folder.
 They are ignored by Git.
-Share your `.env` file if you want to share your config with co-workers (but consider keeping your DO auth token for yourself, or at least remember that it’s not locked to this specific domain and can cause greata harm).
+Share your `.env` file if you want to share your config with co-workers (but consider keeping your DO auth token for yourself, or at least remember that it’s not locked to this specific domain and can cause great harm).